All On-demand Learning courses that carry credits are assessed in some way.

 Exams for our online courses follow our on-campus exam timetable.
 All exams, for both online and on-campus courses, take place at the same time.
 The dates and times of exams cannot be changed.

 We will always make exam dates available to you as soon as possible so that you can plan for this in your schedule.

-The School Office Special Circumstances Committee will decide whether your reasons are enough to be considered ‘medical or good cause’, which means when you take your exam it will not be considered a resit and you will not be charged for it.
+The School Office Special Circumstances Committee will decide whether your reasons are enough to be considered ‘medical or good cause’.
+If this is the case, it means that when you take your exam it will not be considered a resit and you will not be charged for it.

 You will then need to sit your exam at the next available opportunity.
-This is usually a few months after the original exam date, either in January, May or during our summer resit period.
+This is usually a few months after the original exam date, either in January, May, or during our summer resit period.